Glenturret: A portrait

 - Palate: Creamy, caramel, oak, spices

-- Finish: Medium-long, smooth with nutty notes
+- Finish: Medium length, gentle with nutty notes

 2. Glenturret 10 Years Old Peat Smoked

-- Maturation: Bourbon and sherry casks
+- Maturation: Bourbon and Sherry casks

-- Special feature: Peat-covered (unusual for Glenturret!)
+- Special feature: Peated (unusual for Glenturret!)

 - Taste: Smoky, fruity, complex

-- Alcohol: 50% vol.
+- Alcohol: 50% Vol.

 Tasting Notes: